Who We Are:

 Respect: We respect the girls who want an education, they will risk their lives achieve it.
 We respect the country of Afghanistan and the work the government and communities are doing to rebuild after too many years of war.
 We respect our generous donors, who understand the amazing difference an education can make in the lives of girls.

-Dedication: Since 2001, Sahar has built and equipped 18 new schools in Afghanistan, repaired over 20 other Afghan schools, drilled dozens of wells and educated some 28,000 students.
+Dedication: From 2001 to 2021, Sahar built and equipped 18 new schools in Afghanistan, repaired over 20 other Afghan schools, drilled dozens of wells and educated some 28,000 students.
 We value the relationships we have built and are dedicated to our vision of an excellent education for every child in Afghanistan.

 Partnership: Sahar values the opportunity to develop relationships with our partner organizations and individuals impacted by our work.
 We value the opportunity to learn about each other’s cultures and beliefs, trustful that differences add to our lives; and that we are each transformed by the wisdom of others.